 We must all learn to look at our own reactions objectively and dispassionately and not get all emotionally entangled, confusing purely physical reactions with spiritual things, and the state of our body with the state of our soul.

-The thing the Cause of Bahá’u’lláh needs today is active servants to propel it forward more rapidly in these days of world crisis; the thing that humanity needs is to hear of Bahá’u’lláh; to dwell on one’s self, to ponder one’s own shortcomings, to spend precious time either despising one’s self or pitying one’s self is going to be of service to neither God nor man.
+The thing the Cause of Bahá’u’lláh needs today is active servants to propel it forward more rapidly in these days of world crisis; the thing that humanity needs is to hear of Bahá’u’lláh; to dwell on ones self, to ponder ones own shortcomings, to spend precious time either despising ones self or pitying ones self is going to be of service to neither God nor man.
 Though a little soul-searching every now and then is both necessary and salutary and spiritual stocktaking essential, these are not the times in which to sit idle, enclosed in a little personal cell of “depression”.
 ‘Abdu’l-Bahá, according to what my mother told me, said “The secret of self-mastery is self-forgetfulness.”
 Whether He said it or not it is certainly a profound truth, for the more one dwells on

-one’s self the more entangled, self-centred and frustrated one gets, whereas the more one serves this blessed Faith the greater becomes one’s freedom from the bonds of self and unhappiness.
+ones self the more entangled, self-centred and frustrated one gets, whereas the more one serves this blessed Faith the greater becomes ones freedom from the bonds of self and unhappiness.
 Bahá’u’lláh, in a wonderful passage of His Writings, says “Beware lest thou allow anything whatsoever to grieve thee.”
 I quote it in full:

 Wherefore, be thankful to God, for having strengthened thee to aid His Cause, for having made the flowers of knowledge and understanding to spring forth in the garden of thine heart.
 Thus hath His grace encompassed thee, and encompassed the whole of creation.
 Beware, lest thou allow anything whatsoever to grieve thee.
 Rid thyself of all attachment to the vain allusions of men, and cast behind thy back the idle and subtle disputations of them that are veiled from God.
-Proclaim, then, that which the Most Great Spirit will inspire thee to utter in the service of the Cause of thy Lord, that thou mayest stir up the souls of all men and incline their hearts unto this most blessed and all glorious Court.
+Proclaim, then, that which the Most Great Spirit will inspire thee to utter in the service of the Cause of thy Lord, that thou mayest stir up the souls of all men and incline their hearts unto this most blessed and all-glorious Court. …

 Problems that face pioneers

 In addition to where to pioneer and what work may be available when one gets there, in what city or town to reside and how to adapt to a new country and conditions, there are special factors of a purely Bahá’í nature which the settler or traveller should know something about.
-The French have a proverb which is wise and, if not 100 per cent true all the time, at least holds good most of the time: “tout connaître, c’est tout pardonner” or “to know all is to forgive all”.
+The French have a proverb that is wise and, if not 100 per cent true all the time, at least holds good most of the time: “tout connaître, c’est tout pardonner” or “to know all is to forgive all”.
 Every year that passes I accumulate more examples from my own

 experience of life of how true this is.
 So often we—all of us—misjudge others by appearances, condemn them in our minds without a hearing (when we are supposed to not judge others but to love them and forgive them) and leap to false conclusions because our emotions are involved and we are upset over or hurt by something, occasionally with just provocation, but usually purely imaginary.